gotlougit/gotlougit/README.md

 - I've been daily driving Linux for ~5 years and am fairly comfortable with the command line (still learning shell scripting)

-- I've messed around with MySQL and the corresponding Python API.
+- I've messed around with MySQL.

-- I've learned Python (and now C)!
+- I've learned Python and C!

 - I've built a website in the absence of any web frameworks or JavaScript.